9dots/devy/devy-minecraft/turtles.md

 ##### plan with teammate - 5 minutes
 1. Students get a partner or a group (2-3).
 2. Each student in the group picks one building challenge.
 At the end of the day, each person in the group explains their code to the group.
-3. Once students have successfully taught their group how their program works, they can share their code with them using the floppy disks (in game).
   - Successful teaching means that each of the members of the group can explain the code back to the group (or hopefully a tutor)

 ##### turtle build with new process - 15 minutes